Blog / InspirationWednesday, May 27, 2020

 The discount rate will either be the interest rate you use to calculate the net present value (NPV) of your business or the interest rate your bank charges you for short term loans.

 For this guide, we're going to look at the discount rate from an NPV perspective and not worry about interest rates from the bank.

 When you define your discount rate, you have two formulas you can use; weighted average cost of capital (WACC) and adjusted present value (APV).

-We will look at both in this guide.
+We will look at both in this guide - a few sections below.

 First, we need to know more about NPV.